cargator/.github/profile/README.md

 ### 1. Backend

 - Brief description or purpose of the backend project.
-- Link to the backend repository.
+- Link to the backend repository: https://github.com/cargator/socket-server.git
 - Instructions on setting up and running the backend server locally.

 ### 2. Frontend

 - Brief description or purpose of the frontend project.
-- Link to the frontend repository.
+- Link to the frontend repository: https://github.com/cargator/New_Admin_Panel.git
 - Instructions on setting up and running the frontend application locally.

 ### 3. Driver Application

 - Brief description or purpose of the Driver application project.
-- Link to the Driver application repository.
+- Link to the Driver application repository: https://github.com/cargator/driver-app.git
 - Instructions on setting up and running the Driver application locally.

 ### 4. Rider Application

 - Brief description or purpose of the Rider application project.
-- Link to the Rider application repository.
+- Link to the Rider application repository: https://github.com/cargator/rider-app.git
 - Instructions on setting up and running the Rider application locally.

 ## Getting Started